EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     b) Allocating and recovering keys.\
     c) The integration, training, and development of EUTC stage managers.\
     d) Providing contacts, advice and on hand assistance to stage managers.\
-    e) More generally, all matters related to the upkeep, risk assessment, health and safety, viability and physical security of the Bedlam Theatre not within other Committee positions’ remit(s).\
+    e) More generally, all matters related to the upkeep, risk assessment, health and safety, sustainability, viability and physical security of the Bedlam Theatre not within other Committee positions’ remit(s).\
     f) Other duties outlined in Article 7B and 1B/4.
 11. **The Venues Coordinator** is responsible for:\
   a) Securing venues so that proposals can be opened for a corresponding reserved slot.\